Email marketing

 The most surprising finding was the fact that the quality of the newsletter does not depend on the place of a brand in the fashion pyramid –– a hierarchy of companies depending on their positioning and target audience.
 We’ve already noticed this tendency when observing the newsletters from famous musicians.

-Probably, it happens because, for both supreme and mass-market brands, email is the core promotion channel.
+Probably, it happens because, for both luxury and mass-market brands, email is a core promotion channel.
 That’s why fashion newsletters are mostly neat, thought out, eye-pleasing, and pretty frequent.
 Mass-market brands send emails almost every day (it seems a bit excessive) offering numerous promotions, discounts, and new collections.
-Vice versa, supreme & aspirational don’t treat us with their newsletters too often: several emails a month and that’s it.
+Luxury and aspirational brands send newsletters less often: several emails a month, and that’s it.

 In general, newsletters by clothing brands are an encyclopedia of effective email marketing strategies.
-So, no matter if you are a seasoned email marketer or a junior, e-commerce emails are a source of inspiration when it comes to design or some strategically important tips & tricks.
+So, no matter if you are a seasoned email marketer or a junior, e-commerce emails are a source of inspiration when it comes to design, brand voice, CTAs, and strategic campaign ideas.